Fujifilm X-T4 vs Leica Q2

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-T4 and the Q2 are recent models that are part of the current product line-up.
 The Q2 replaced the earlier Leica Q Typ 116, while the X-T4 followed on from the Fujifilm X-T3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-T4 and Q2 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Leica Q2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T4 or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.